thisisevilevil/evilevil365/_posts/2024-05-26-TheEvolution-ARM-Devices.md

 What you can already start doing today to plan for ARM-based devices, as an IT Admin:

-* Prepare apps in Intune: Ensure 32-bit support is ticked but also start looking for ARM-based versions of your apps where possible.
-* Check if your core apps in your organisation supports ARM CPUs, starting with your Antivirus solution
+* Check if your core apps in your organisation supports ARM CPUs, starting with your Antivirus and VPN solution
 * Check all your devices and gadgets you use in your company, if the manufacturer has added ARM64 drivers for their products
 * Go through any automation/scripts you have put into place where you have used logic based on %PROCESSOR_ARCHITECTURE% or similar
 * Create a Dynamic Group + Filter to filter on ARM-based devices for grouping/targeting/filtering purposes.